-I discovered the practice in 2005 and my life forever changed.
-Yoga taught me how to love myself through all aspects of life.
-My personal practice includes Vinyasa and Ashtanga, with local teachers Mary Richardson, Selena Pang, and Mike Matsumura.
-My classes have a fun, creative, heart-centered focus where students are encouraged to laugh and play while challenging themselves in their asana.
-When we have fun during the practice, we are able to remain present in the space we are in, and breathe.
-Practice and all is coming.
+Tiffany discovered the practice in 2005 during the free day of yoga and her life changed forever.
+Yoga taught her how to love herself through all aspects of life.
+Her personal practice includes Vinyasa and Ashtanga, with local teachers Mary Richardson, and Mike Matsumura.
+Her classes have a fun, creative, heart-centered focus where students are encouraged to laugh and play while challenging themselves in their practice.
+She believes that if you have fun during the practice, you are able to remain present in the space you are in, and breathe.

 Barbara, an Arkansas native and former corporate business manager, ran away to Florida in 2012 to pursue a less stressful life and her dream of becoming a massage therapist.
 She attended Cortiva Institute in the Tampa Bay area and has 750 hours of training.
 Barbara is certified in myofascial release and neuromuscular treatment with training in hydrotherapy, geriatric, pregnancy and sports massage.
 Barbara has practiced both in Florida and Idaho and recently moved to Austin to be near her daughter and son-in- law.
 When she is not practicing her passion of massage, she enjoys traveling, painting, reading and spending time with family and friends.
 Barbara believes massage is what she was put in the universe to do and feels blessed to be able to make a difference in the well-being of her clients.